Stardown-app/Stardown/docs/develop.md

 - `notifTitle`: the title of the notification to show to the user.
 - `notifBody`: the body of the notification to show to the user.

-Here are the steps Stardown goes through with each user interaction (except on the options page):
+Here are the steps Stardown goes through with each user interaction:

 1. The user presses Stardown's copy shortcut or chooses a context menu option.
 This interaction is received in the background script.
 2. The background script gets some data about the interaction, may process the data a little, and then sends it to the content script.